darranholmes74/reading-notes/301_ReadingNotes/class14.md

 1. Diversity efforts are most successful when they’re driven by a commitment from company leaders.

-2. They are smarter and more creative creative.
+2. They are smarter and more creative.

 3. They can understand the user better.